YuZheng9/C2PNet/README.md

 ### Prepare dataset for evaluation

-You can download the pretrained models and datasets on [BaiduNetdisk](https://pan.baidu.com/s/1CPpdWz60HsTM2w16mq2S-w?pwd=b76u).
+You can download the pretrained models and datasets on[Google Drive(pretrained models and testset)](https://drive.google.com/drive/folders/1XwKEUCK__JlvoSUrD3ccCbxp7iE27-70?usp=sharing).

 The final file path will be arranged as (please check it carefully)：